BlackRock Inc. Acquires 174,709 Shares of Ultragenyx Pharmaceutical Inc. (NASDAQ:RARE)

-BlackRock Inc. boosted its holdings in shares of Ultragenyx Pharmaceutical Inc. (NASDAQ:RARE) by 3.3% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 5,462,185 shares of the biopharmaceutical company’s stock after buying an additional 174,709 shares during the quarter.
-BlackRock Inc. owned approximately 8.10% of Ultragenyx Pharmaceutical worth $621,923,000 at the end of the most recent quarter.
+BlackRock Inc. raised its position in shares of Ultragenyx Pharmaceutical Inc. (NASDAQ:RARE) by 3.3% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 5,462,185 shares of the biopharmaceutical company’s stock after purchasing an additional 174,709 shares during the quarter.
+BlackRock Inc. owned 8.10% of Ultragenyx Pharmaceutical worth $621,923,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also made changes to their positions in RARE.
-AGF Investments LLC bought a new stake in Ultragenyx Pharmaceutical during the fourth quarter valued at approximately $25,000.
+A number of other large investors have also recently modified their holdings of RARE.
+AGF Investments LLC purchased a new position in Ultragenyx Pharmaceutical during the fourth quarter valued at approximately $25,000.
 Valeo Financial Advisors LLC purchased a new position in Ultragenyx Pharmaceutical during the first quarter valued at approximately $52,000.
 Captrust Financial Advisors purchased a new position in Ultragenyx Pharmaceutical during the fourth quarter valued at approximately $75,000.
 Harvest Fund Management Co.
 Ltd lifted its holdings in Ultragenyx Pharmaceutical by 15.9% during the fourth quarter.
 Harvest Fund Management Co.
 Ltd now owns 888 shares of the biopharmaceutical company’s stock valued at $122,000 after purchasing an additional 122 shares in the last quarter.
 Finally, CWM Advisors LLC purchased a new position in Ultragenyx Pharmaceutical during the first quarter valued at approximately $204,000.
-Institutional investors own 99.83% of the company’s stock.

-Several brokerages have weighed in on RARE.
-Barclays lifted their price target on shares of Ultragenyx Pharmaceutical from $176.00 to $186.00 and gave the company an “overweight” rating in a report on Friday, February 12th.
-SVB Leerink began coverage on shares of Ultragenyx Pharmaceutical in a report on Sunday, May 9th.
-They set a “buy” rating and a $178.00 price target on the stock.
-Evercore ISI raised shares of Ultragenyx Pharmaceutical from an “in-line” rating to an “outperform” rating and set a $144.00 price target on the stock in a report on Wednesday, May 5th.
-TheStreet raised shares of Ultragenyx Pharmaceutical from a “d” rating to a “c-” rating in a report on Tuesday, February 16th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised shares of Ultragenyx Pharmaceutical from a “neutral” rating to a “buy” rating and lowered their target price for the stock from $160.00 to $151.00 in a report on Thursday, May 6th.
-One analyst has rated the stock with a sell rating, four have given a hold rating and eleven have issued a buy rating to the stock.
-The stock has an average rating of “Buy” and an average target price of $144.41.
+99.83% of the stock is currently owned by institutional investors and hedge funds.

 Ultragenyx Pharmaceutical Inc, a biopharmaceutical company, focuses on the identification, acquisition, development, and commercialization of novel products for the treatment of rare and ultra-rare genetic diseases in the United States.
 Its biologic products include Crysvita (burosumab), an antibody targeting fibroblast growth factor 23 for the treatment of X-linked hypophosphatemia, as well as tumor-induced osteomalacia; Mepsevii, an enzyme replacement therapy for the treatment of children and adults with Mucopolysaccharidosis VII; and Dojolvi for treating long-chain fatty acid oxidation disorders.